collective-soundworks/collective-soundworks.github.io/tutorials/plugin-platform-init.md

 ![homepage-custom](../assets/tutorials/plugin-platform-init/homepage-custom.png)

 ::: info
-By default, the init views try to adapt to the locale of the browser and falls back to english if the localized texts do not exist.
-However, as we only provide english and french versions of the texts at time of writing the tutorial, it's likely that you have seen the english version.
+By default, the init views try to adapt to the locale of the browser and falls back to English if the localized texts do not exist.
+However, as we only provide English and french versions of the texts at time of writing the tutorial, it's likely that you have seen the English version.

-If you are confortable with another language and are willing to contribute a localized version of [this file](https://github.com/collective-soundworks/soundworks-helpers/blob/main/browser-client/i18n/en.js), please open an issue or a pull request in the [`@soundworks/helpers`](https://github.com/collective-soundworks/soundworks-helpers/) repository!
+If you are comfortable with another language and are willing to contribute a localized version of [this file](https://github.com/collective-soundworks/soundworks-helpers/blob/main/browser-client/i18n/en.js), please open an issue or a pull request in the [`@soundworks/helpers`](https://github.com/collective-soundworks/soundworks-helpers/) repository!
 :::

 ## Conclusion

 In this tutorial, you have learned the basics of _soundworks_ plugins usage, and more precisely how to use the _platform-init_ plugin.
-While this plugin is not _per se_ very complex, it can save you a lot of (quite boring) development time by simplifying the initialization of certains browser features.
+While this plugin is not _per se_ very complex, it can save you a lot of (quite boring) development time by simplifying the initialization of certain browser features.
 Along the way, you also discovered some of the functionalities provided by the `launcher` component that is automatically included in all _soundworks_ applications created using the wizard.

 In the next tutorial, we will wrap up what we have learned so far by creating a small working application where several clients can be used as distributed speakers by a central controller.